Montiel-Mobile/NSManagedObject-XML/README.md

 'SortedRelationships' - value is unused, it's presence identifies an entity that sorts relationships when ingesting XML.
 If this key is specified, then the 'SortOrder' below is required on ALL relationships for the entity.
 This may be required for relationship dependancies by ensuring created sub entities are ingested before relation sub entities (which are not created but instead a relationship is established to previously created sub entities).

-'RootHierarchyAttrKey' - value identifies the path of the unique id of the entity at the top of the hierarchy relative to the given entity.

 Attribute Description UserInfo keys
 -----------------------------------